jeromecoloma/shell-starter/docs/prompting-guide.md

 - Clear problem statement and solution approach
 - Target user identification

+### Primary Command/Tool Definition
+**CRITICAL:** Define the main command and its primary function - this drives implementation
+- Primary function description (what does this tool DO?)
+- Main command pattern with arguments
+- Required dependencies (external tools needed)
+- Input/output specification with examples

 ### User Stories
 - 3-5 user stories in "As a [user], I want [goal] so that [benefit]" format

+### Core Functionality (Implementation Requirements)
+**CRITICAL:** These define what must be implemented - be specific about the actual work
+- Primary feature with exact implementation steps
+- Input validation specifications
+- Error handling requirements
+- Verification criteria (how to test it works)

-### Core Features
+### Advanced Features
-- 4-6 main features with clear acceptance criteria
+- 4-6 additional features with clear acceptance criteria
-- Focus on user-facing functionality
+- Focus on user-facing functionality beyond core implementation

 ### CLI Interface Requirements
 - Interactive mode specifications